mindspore-ai/docs/tutorials/source_en/beginner/dataset.md

 A random-accessible dataset is one that implements the `__getitem__` and `__len__` methods, which represents a map from indices/keys to data samples.

-For example, when access a dataset with `dataset[idx]`, it should read the idx-th data inside the dataset content.
+For example, when accessing a dataset with `dataset[idx]`, it should read the idx-th data inside the dataset content.

 ```python
 # Random-accessible object as input source